Jet2.com: Formative years

-In 2002, Channel Express established the Jet2.com brand from Leeds Bradford Airport.
-The re-branded Jet2.com began operating as a leisure airline with its first flight from Leeds Bradford to Amsterdam on 12 February 2003, which operated a twice-daily rotation with two Boeing 737–300 aircraft.
+In 2003, Channel Express launched the Jet2.com brand from Leeds Bradford Airport.
+It began operating as a leisure airline with its first flight from Leeds Bradford to Amsterdam on 12 February 2003, which operated a twice-daily rotation with two Boeing 737-300 aircraft.
 During 2003, further scheduled flights were launched to seven European sun and city break destinations.

 In 2004, a second base was opened at Manchester Airport with the airline operating from Terminal 1.
 The airline also acquired further Boeing 737 and 757 aircraft and opened a base at Belfast International Airport.
-In 2005, Jet2.com opened a third base at Newcastle upon Tyne.
-Later that year, the company acquired two Boeing 757–200 aircraft, enabling it to fly medium-long haul destinations as well as carrying more passengers on popular existing routes.
+In 2005, Jet2.com opened a third base at Newcastle.
+Later that year, the company acquired two Boeing 757-200 aircraft, enabling it to fly medium-long haul destinations as well as carrying more passengers on popular existing routes.
 These aircraft helped the company to open two more bases at Blackpool and Edinburgh.
 In 2006, the company relocated from Bournemouth to Leeds and was renamed Jet2.com Limited.